Mendrisio: Education

-In Mendrisio about 65.6% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Mendrisio about 65.6% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 In Mendrisio there were a total of 1,651 students (As of 2009).
 The Ticino education system provides up to three years of non-mandatory kindergarten and in Mendrisio there were 278 children in kindergarten.
 The primary school program lasts for five years and includes both a standard school and a special school.
 In the municipality, 485 students attended the standard primary schools and 19 students attended the special school.
 In the lower secondary school system, students either attend a two-year middle school followed by a two-year pre-apprenticeship or they attend a four-year program to prepare for higher education.
 There were 405 students in the two-year middle school and 4 in their pre-apprenticeship, while 178 students were in the four-year advanced program.

 The upper secondary school includes several options, but at the end of the upper secondary program, a student will be prepared to enter a trade or to continue on to a university or college.
 In Ticino, vocational students may either attend school while working on their internship or apprenticeship (which takes three or four years) or may attend school followed by an internship or apprenticeship (which takes one year as a full-time student or one and a half to two years as a part-time student).
 There were 105 vocational students who were attending school full-time and 157 who attend part-time.

 The professional program lasts three years and prepares a student for a job in engineering, nursing, computer science, business, tourism and similar fields.
 There were 20 students in the professional program.

 As of 2000, there were 1,096 students in Mendrisio who came from another municipality, while 155 residents attended schools outside the municipality.

-Mendrisio is home to the Università della Svizzera Italiana library.
+Mendrisio is home to two libraries.
+The Academy of architecture Library of Mendrisio is one of the Università della Svizzera Italiana libraries.
 The library has (As of 2008) 141,291 books or other media, and loaned out 26,915 items in the same year.
 It was open a total of 270 days with average of 62 hours per week during that year.

+A palace in the old town became in 2018 the new seat of the public library, the Cantonal Library of Mendrisio which is familiarly called "Filanda" after the silk fabric once settled in the building.

+From 2021 Mendrisio is home to the Department of Environment Construction and Design of the Scuola Universitaria Professionale della Svizzera Italiana (SUPSI).